flow-ai/flowai-js-templates/README.md

 ## Audio

-Template that sends an audio file or shows an audio player
+Send an audio file or show an audio player to a user.
+Optionally you can specify an [Action](#Action) to perform when a user interacts with the audio.
+Note: This is not supported on all channels.

 **Properties**